Keyfactor/remote-file-orchestrator/README.md

 &nbsp;
 **PKCS12 Certificate Store Type**

+The PKCS12 store type can be used to manage any PKCS#12 compliant file format.

 Use cases supported:
 1. Trust entries - A single certificate without a private key in a certificate store.
 Each certificate identified with a custom alias or certificate thumbprint.
 2. Key entries - One-to-many certificates with private keys and optionally the full certificate chain.
 Each certificate identified with a custom alias or certificate thumbprint.

 Specific Certificate Store Type Values
+*Basic Tab:*
-- **Short Name** – Required. **MUST** match the contents of the manifest.json file (see "Remote File Orchestrator Extension Installation", step 6 above).
-Suggested value - RFPkcs12.
+- **Short Name** – Required.
+Suggested value - **RFPkcs12**.
+If you choose to use a different value you must make the corresponding modification to the manifest.json file (see "Remote File Orchestrator Extension Installation", step 6 above).

+*Advanced Tab:*
+- **Supports Custom Alias** - Required.
-- **Custom Capability** - Unchecked.
+- **Private Key Handling** - Optional.

-- **Supported Job Types** - Inventory, Add, Remove, Create, and Discovery should all be checked.
-- **Needs Server, Blueprint Allowed, Uses Powershell, Requires Store Password, Supports Entry Password** – All checked/unchecked as shown
-- **Store PathType** – Freeform (user will enter the location of the store)
+*Custom Fields Tab:*
+- no adittional custom fields/parameters

+Entry Parameters Tab:
+- no additional entry parameters
+&nbsp;
+&nbsp;
+**JKS Certificate Store Type**

+The JKS store type can be used to manage java keystores of type jks.

+Use cases supported:
+1. Trust entries - A single certificate without a private key in a certificate store.
+Each certificate identified with a custom alias or certificate thumbprint.
+2. Key entries - One-to-many certificates with private keys and optionally the full certificate chain.
+Each certificate identified with a custom alias or certificate thumbprint.

+Specific Certificate Store Type Values
+*Basic Tab:*
+- **Short Name** – Required.
+Suggested value - **RFJKS**.
+If you choose to use a different value you must make the corresponding modification to the manifest.json file (see "Remote File Orchestrator Extension Installation", step 6 above).

+*Advanced Tab:*
-- **Supports Custom Alias** – Required.
-Select Forbidden.
-Aliases are not used for PEMChain stores.
+- **Supports Custom Alias** - Required.
-- **Private Keys** – Required (a certificate in a PEMChain certificate **must** have a private key.
-No trust store use case available.)
-- **PFX Password Style** – Select Default.

-- **Custom Parameters** – Three custom parameters are used for this store type.
-They are:
+- **Private Key Handling** - Optional.

+*Custom Fields Tab:*
+- no adittional custom fields/parameters

+Entry Parameters Tab:
+- no additional entry parameters
+&nbsp;
+&nbsp;

 ![](Images/image5.png)